scottwiles/salary_prediction/README.md

 - `jobId`: (primary key) - Unique identifier for each job.
 - `companyId`: Company identifier for each job.
 - `jobType`: Describes the senority or rank of the job. (i.e. Junior, Senior, Manager, CEO).
-- `degree`: Highest degree obtained. (i.e. None, Masters, Doctoral).
+- `degree`: Highest degree obtained. (i.e. None, Bachelors, Doctoral).
 - `major`: Specific field of study in school. (i.e. Engineering, Business).
 - `industry`: Which industry the job is a part of. (i.e. Finance, Service).
 - `yearsExperience`: Years of experience, ranging from 0-24.
 - `milesFromMetropolis`: Distance from city center, ranging from 0-99.
 - `salary`: (target) - Listed in 1000s of dollars, as the unit of measurement.

+#### Features not used for modeling:

+- `jobId`: This is a unique identifier for each job, and won't provide much value.
+- `companyId`: If the goal of this model was to predict salaries for only a certain set of companies, then this feature would be useful for modeling.
+However, we aim to predict salaries for any given company.
+So we will not use this feature here.

 ---